zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 which is a special case of Eqn.
 17.42 with \\(\bm{n_i} = \bm{n_s}\\).

-For a suitably symmetric region, the value of Eqn.
+For a suitably symmetric region \\(V\\), the value of Eqn.
 17.31 can be expressed in terms of the ratio

 $$ \tag{17.32}
 	f = \frac{(k L)^2}{k r}